 Are you a primary care physician practicing in Ontario?
-Coming this fall, Health Quality Ontario’s Primary Care Practice Reports will provide data on opioid prescribing rates.
-Register now to receive your statement.
+Coming this fall, Health Quality Ontario’s MyPractice: Primary Care Reports will provide data on opioid prescribing rates.
+Register now to receive your report.

 Share your thoughts about Health Quality Ontario’s specialized reports with Quality Improvement colleagues across Ontario.

 Patients, families and the public are central to improving health quality.